Eligible for a Silicosis lawsuit?

 Silicosis Lawsuit Results in $7.6M Verdict for Former Sandblaster

 A former sandblaster has been awarded $7.6 million against Mississippi Valley Silica Co.
-Inc. after contracting silicosis, an incurable lung disease caused by exposure to silica particles at his former job.
+Inc. after filing a silicosis lawsuit, which claims he developed the incurable lung disease from exposure to silica particles at his former job.

 The silicosis lawsuit was filed by Robert Eastman, who developed a severe case of the disease after working as a sandblaster between 1963 and 1978.
 The sand used in sandblasting at the facility was provided by Mississippi Valley Silica, and Eastman alleged that the company knew that their product could cause potentially fatal silicosis, and failed to take steps to protect workers or provide adequate warnings.